Staying Fresh: Efficient Algorithms for Timely Social Information Distribution: Problem Statement And Preliminaries

-Our \textit{static crowdsensing setting} considers a fundamental case where users are static and only collect PoI information from edges incident to their static locations, respectively.
-When each user $v_i\in V$ is interested in the PoI information from the whole sensing graph $G_1$ for potential future utilization, we further refer to the setting as the \textit{static crowdensing without preference}.
-With a subset $S_k$ of selected users by LBSN, the amount of PoI information that a user $v_i\in V$ both has an interest in and access to, for static crowdsensing without utility preference, is given by her PoI utility function:
+To answer \textbf{Question~1} introduced earlier in Section~\ref{section_introduction}, we study the \textit{static crowd-sensing scenario} that considers a fundamental case where users are static and only collect PoI information from edges incident to their static locations.
+When every user $v_i\in V$ is interested in the PoI information from the whole sensing graph $G_1$ for future utilization, we further refer to the scenario as the \textit{static crowd-sensing without PoI preference}.
+With her own PoI collection $E_1({v_i})$, those PoIs collected and shared by her neighbors (i.e., her immediate friends) in $N_2(v_i)$, and those PoIs collected/sensed by the $k$ selected users in $S_k$ and broadcast by the LBSN, the utility function \footnote{We can easily extend (\ref{obj_function_pre}) to include different weights for different PoI parts, which does not change our later algorithm design and bound analysis.} for a user $v_i\in V$ without PoI preference is defined as follows: